 Pursuant to the Regulated Health Professions Act, 1991, section 36 of the Code any information regarding Peer Practice assessment is confidential and will be shared only with the QA Committee.
 No other committee will have access to this information.
 The QA Committee requires assessors to sign a confidentiality agreement and will consider a breach of this agreement a serious offence.

 Under ss.
-82(2) and 82(3) of the Code, facility operators and health information custodians are required to provide access to premises and charts.
+82(2) and 82(3) of the Code, facility operators and health information custodians are required to provide access to premises and patient charts.
 This section applies despite any provision in any Act relating to confidentiality of health records (code, ss 82(5).4

 Cooperation with Committee and Assessors